 \$2.9 million and \$1.9 million, which being to expire in 2039 and 2034, respectively.
 The Tax Cuts and Jobs Act resulted in significant changes to the treatment of research and developmental expenses under Section 174.
 For tax years beginning after December 31, 2021, taxpayers are required to capitalize and amortize all research and development expenses that are paid or incurred in connection with their trade or business.
-Specifically, costs for U.S. based research and development activities must be amortized over five years and costs for foreign research and development activities must be amortized over 15 years using a midyear convention.
-During the year ended December 31, 2023, the Company capitalized \$36.2 million of research and development expenses.
+Specifically, costs for U.S. based research and development activities must be amortized over five years and costs for foreign research and development activities must be amortized over five years and costs for foreign research and development activities must be amortized over five years and costs for foreign research and development activities must be amortized over five years and costs for foreign research and development activities must be amortized over five years and costs for foreign research and development activities and the year ended December 31, 2023, the Company capitalized \$36.2 million of research and development expenses.